randa-mu/devcon-2024-timelock-workshop/STEP_BY_STEP_GUIDE.md

       * `address bidder` - the wallet address of the bidder.
       * `bool revealed` - a boolean true or false indicating whether the bid has been unsealed or not.

    Based on the output for the decryptionKey being `0x`, we can see that the timelock agent has not yet passed the decryption key back to the smart contract.
-This is because the block number for decryption has not reached.
+This is because the block number for decryption (auction ending block number `56`) has not reached.

    We can repeat the step above to get the current on-chain bid data for **Bidder B** but changing the bidID to 2, i.e.,
    ```bash